What To Plant In June

 Corn

 Corn likes full sun, so plant accordingly.
-They need well-drained and fertile soil.
-Put 2-4 inches of compost and well-rotted manure so the soil will drain better.
-They need a soil ph level of 5.8 to 6.5.
-Add lime to raise the pH and add sulfur to lower it.
+It needs well-drained and fertile soil.
+Put 2-4 inches of compost and well-rotted manure in the soil so it will drain better.
+Corn needs a soil pH level of 5.8 to 6.5.
+Add lime to raise the pH and sulfur to lower it.

 Plant the seeds two weeks after the last frost in your area.
-It’s not recommended to plant seeds in the house and transplant them, so I have always sowed them directly outside.
-I’ve heard of people planting them inside and transplanting them later, just giving you the heads up.
+Planting and transplanting seeds in the house is not recommended, so I have always sown them directly outside.
+I’ve heard of people planting them inside and transplanting them later, so I’m just giving you a heads up.

-Plant the seeds 1.5 to 2 inches deep and 4-6 inches apart and in rows of three about 8-12 inches apart.
-You are better off having several rows, as in three, over having one really long row.
+Plant the seeds 1.5 to 2 inches deep, 4-6 inches apart, and in rows of three about 8-12 inches apart.
+You are better off having several rows, as in three, than having one really long row.

 They will pollinate better from one plant to another.
-Please make sure the temperature of the soil is 60 degrees F. or above for successful germination.
-This is the Garden Thermometer I have to test my soil temperature.
+For successful germination, please make sure the soil temperature is 60 degrees F. or above.
+This is the Garden Thermometer I use to test my soil temperature.

 Fertilize often with nitrogen and phosphorus.
 16-16-8 is a good choice for fertilizer.
 Put two pounds of 16-16-8 per 100 square feet of garden.

 Once you see sprouts, corn needs an additional fertilizer of 46-0-0, so sprinkle some around those sprouts.
-Once the stalks have 8-10 leaves, add a ratio of 1/2 pound of 46-0-0 fertilizer to 100 square feet of garden.
-When the silk starts developing add 1/4 pound of 46-0-0 fertilizer to 100 square feet of garden.
+Once the stalks have 8-10 leaves, add a 1/2 pound of 46-0-0 fertilizer to 100 square feet of garden.
+Add 1/4 pound of 46-0-0 fertilizer to 100 square feet of garden when the silk starts developing.

-I recommend planting a few seeds every week so you can have corn for several weeks.
+I recommend planting a few seeds weekly to have corn for several weeks.
 Sweet corn is different than other vegetables.
-One stalk only grows 3-4 cobs and it’s done.
+One stalk only grows 3-4 cobs, and it’s done.
 Yep, all that work for 3 or 4 cobs, but it’s worth it, I promise.

 Cucumbers

 Cucumbers thrive when the weather is hot and they receive a lot of water.
 Plant them in full sun.
-If you planted seeds inside make sure you don’t set your seedlings outside until the weather is in the 70-degree range.
+If you planted seeds inside, don’t set your seedlings outside until the weather is in the 70-degree range.
 Check the last frost date and wait two weeks before planting the seedlings or seeds outside.

 Decide if you want to grow bush cucumbers or cucumbers on the vine.
-I have always had better luck with bush cucumbers.
-Bush cucumbers work great in pots or in small gardens.
+I have always had better luck with bush cucumbers, which work great in pots or small gardens.

 This is why they do better in my raised gardens.
-I suggest you stagger when planting the seeds because you will have cucumbers bearing at different times, instead of all at the same time with a huge picking.
+I suggest staggering when planting the seeds because you will bear cucumbers at different times instead of all at once, with a huge harvest.

-Cucumbers like compost and composted well-rotted manure.
+Cucumbers like compost and composted, well-rotted manure.
 They need well-fertilized soil.
-Cucumbers grow fast and don’t depend on a lot of care or work to get them to thrive.
-When watering, try and keep the leaves dry, to keep leaf diseases from forming.
+Cucumbers grow fast and don’t depend on much care or work to get them to thrive.
+When watering, try to keep the leaves dry to keep leaf diseases from forming.

 Male blooms show up first and drop off.
-No worries, within a week or two, a female flower will appear.
+No worries, a female flower will appear within a week or two.
 If not, you may have to do hand pollination.
-You do this by removing the male blossom, leaving the center covered in the pollen.
+You remove the male blossom, leaving the center covered in pollen.
 Use a “brush” to apply the pollen you collected to the center of the female flower.

 pH level for Cucumbers: 6.5 to 7.0